yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 "Help, O Bright!
 Help this unbeliever find faith!
 Bring down the Blessing of Bright upon Hungry-Swift."

 Hungry-Swift's eyes followed those of God's-Chosen up to the strange formation of seven lights that hung overhead in the sky.
-He was calmly wondering how they managed to stay in one place while the rest of the stars in the sky moved from east to west&mdash;when suddenly his body seemed to explode with pleasure.
+He was calmly wondering how they managed to stay in one place while the rest of the stars in the sky moved from east to west---when suddenly his body seemed to explode with pleasure.

 For what seemed like an eternity, Hungry-Swift reveled in the heaven-sent pleasure of Bright's love.
 His eye-stubs reached out toward the Eyes in an attempt to copulate with the stars.
-They writhed back and forth, stretching to their limit&mdash;then suddenly they froze as they saw the beam coming down from the Inner Eye of Bright.
+They writhed back and forth, stretching to their limit---then suddenly they froze as they saw the beam coming down from the Inner Eye of Bright.

 "I see!
 I see!!" he shouted.
 Then as quickly as it had come, the warmth stopped.